Chaotic dynamics in a single excitation subspace: deviations from the ETH via long time correlations: Robustness to multiple excitations

 The interaction part of the Hamiltonian is given by,

 where we use $N_{\rm m} = 5$ throughout, such that the bath is described by a 1-D chain with indices $2, \cdots, N$, and the system (site 1) is coupled to a single spin at site 5.

 In this case, we have that there is no conservation of excitation number, so Eq. \eqref{eq:GSQ_ansatz} is at best approximate.
 In Fig. \ref{fig:SC_flucs} we plot the scaling of fluctuations for this Hamiltonian for two initial states.
 In the first, we have the system initialized in the excited state $|\uparrow\rangle_S$, and the bath initialized in the ground state of $H_B$, and for the second, we choose the same system state, and a random mid-energy eigenstate of the bath.
-We observe that for the bath ground state initial state, Fig. \ref{fig:SC_flucs}a), the non-ergodic scaling is still a good approximation, however this gets worse as the systems size increases, due to the presence of more states that are close to the ground state with multiple excitations, that are able to be excited.
-As above, we see that the fluctuations in survival probability scale non-ergodically, Fig. \ref{fig:SC_flucs}b), for all initial states, and the random mid-energy eigenstates scale ergodically, Fig. \ref{fig:SC_flucs}c).
+We observe that for the bath ground state initial state, Fig. \ref{fig:SC_flucs}a), the correlated quench results are still a good approximation, however this gets worse as the systems size increases, due to the presence of more states that are close to the ground state with multiple excitations, that are able to be excited.
+As above, we see that the fluctuations in survival probability differ from the ETH prediction, Fig. \ref{fig:SC_flucs}b), for all initial states, and the random mid-energy eigenstates scale according to the ETH, Fig. \ref{fig:SC_flucs}c).

-We thus observe that the implied non-ergodic scaling is robust in some cases to the presence of non-excitation number conserving terms.
+We thus observe that the implied scaling is robust in some cases to the presence of non-excitation number conserving terms.
 This can be attributed to a similar mechanism, where due to conservation of energy, if the system is measured to be in the excited state, the bath is (at least likely to be) in the ground state, and thus the system observable is equivalent to the survival probability.
 This can be seen in the case of time evolution, see Fig. \ref{fig:SC_times}, where we see that the description of diagonal local systems observables in terms of the survival probability remains a good approximation.